Passiflora incarnata: Interactions

 P. incarnata may increase main effects or side effects of medications listed above.

 For oral consumption, pregnant or breastfeeding women should use caution and seek medical advice before orally consuming P. incarnata.
 The effects of oral ingestion of the plant compounds on reproduction or on unborn child have not been tested.

 Phytochemistry

-P. incarnata contains flavonoids and alkaloids, with leaves containing the greatest concentration of flavonoids.
+P. incarnata contains flavonoids with antioxidant potential and alkaloids, with leaves containing the greatest concentration of flavonoids.
 Other flavonoids present in P. incarnata include chrysin, apigenin, luteolin, quercetin, kaempferol, and isovitexin.

-The main bioactive substances identified in P. incarnata include polyphenols, flavonoids, carotenoids, anthocyanins and other natural antioxidants.
-The polyphenols mainly belonging to the flavones C-glucoside class are present in P. incarnata and these phenols and flavonoids have high potential antioxidant properties that exhibit significant free radical scavenging activity.

 Culinary uses

 Passionflower has culinary fruits that may be used for jams, jellies and desserts.
 The juice is a favorite flavoring in drinks.
 It can be used as a fresh substitute for its commercially grown South American relative, Passiflora edulis, a related species with similar sized fruit.
 The fruit can be eaten by hand; it has a mildly sweet-tart taste similar to an apricot and a pleasant scent when fully ripe.
 The Passiflora family have aromatic, sweet fruit that make it highly appreciated for fresh consumption and as a flavoring aid.